 Resources

 Companies like Microsoft release a yearly DE&I report that offers transparency on progress made towards yearly goals and overall inclusion.

 The way employees view DEI has also transformed over time.
-Employee satisfaction is based largely on perceptions of inclusivity; today, more than 78% of employees believe DEI is a driver of competitive advantage in the workplace.
+Employee satisfaction is based largely on perceptions of an inclusive culture; today more than 78% of employees believe DEI in the workplace offers a competitive advantage.

-While there is still tremendous progress to be made for representation at the executive level, women now make up 40% of business owners in America, with women in executive-level positions constituting 29% of the workforce.
+While there is still tremendous progress to be made for representation at the executive level and equal opportunity, women now make up 40% of business owners in America, with women in executive-level positions constituting 29% of the workforce.

 Looking ahead…

-While the numbers certainly show progress, there’s still a ways to go until underrepresented groups are totally included.
+There’s still a way to go until underrepresented groups are totally included.
 Today, only 4% of organizations are inclusive of people living with disabilities, while an estimated one billion people (~15% of the world's population) experience some form of disability.

+Resources